 INGREDIENTS

-- 1 Cake baked and cooled
+- 1 Easy Devil's Food Cake or your favorite layer cake recipe, baked and cooled

 Instructions